hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

+## Handling Failures

+There are two main failure cases you should be aware of, and configurations you can perform to achieve proper behavior.

+### 1. Handling Client Connection Failure

+While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all the members might be not available.
+Instead of giving up, throwing an error and stopping the client, the client will retry as many as `connectionAttemptLimit` times.

+You can configure `connectionAttemptLimit` for the number of times you want the client to retry connecting.
+Please see [Setting Connection Attempt Limit](#5-setting-connection-attempt-limit).

+The client executes each operation through the already established connection to the cluster.
+If this connection(s) disconnects or drops, the client will try to reconnect as configured.

+### 2. Handling Retry-able Operation Failure

+While sending the requests to related members, operations can fail due to various reasons.
+Read-only operations are retried by default.
+If you want to enable retry for the other operations, you can set the `redoOperation` to `true`.
+Please see [Enabling Redo Operation](#3-enabling-redo-operation).

+You can set a timeout for retrying the operations sent to a member.
+This can be provided by using the property `hazelcast.client.invocation.timeout.seconds` in `ClientConfig.properties`.
+The client will retry an operation within this given period, of course, if it is a read-only operation or you enabled the `redoOperation` as stated in the above paragraph.
+This timeout value is important when there is a failure resulted by either of the following causes:

+- Member throws an exception.

+- Connection between the client and member is closed.

+- Client’s heartbeat requests are timed out.

+When a connection problem occurs, an operation is retried if it is certain that it has not run on the member yet or if it is idempotent such as a read-only operation, i.e., retrying does not have a side effect.
+If it is not certain whether the operation has run on the member, then the non-idempotent operations are not retried.
+However, as explained in the first paragraph of this section, you can force all client operations to be retried (`redoOperation`) when there is a connection failure between the client and member.
+But in this case, you should know that some operations may run multiple times causing conflicts.
+For example, assume that your client sent a `queue.offer` operation to the member, and then the connection is lost.
+Since there will be no response for this operation, you will not now whether it has run on the member or not.
+If you enabled `redoOperation`, it means this operation may run again, which may cause two instances of the same object in the queue.

 ## 2. Using Distributed Data Structures

 Most of the Distributed Data Structures are supported by the Node.js client.
 In this chapter, you will learn how to use these distributed data structures.